philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 While z3 has good built in powers `x**4`, it does not have great reasoning principles for abstract powers `x**n`

 There is reason to believe I may have to axiomatize it.
 Power is kind of special.
-It is a homomorphism between the group of addition and multiplication
+It is a homomorphism between the group of addition and multiplication. <https://en.wikipedia.org/wiki/Exponential_field>

 ```python
 x = Real("x")